origranot/reduced.to/README.md

   - Dark/Light mode toggle button
   - Github repo button
   - Fonts?
 - Migrate our front to React?
 - Add some tests?
 - Better readme?
+- Add logs?
 - Add more ideas..
-- Let's try to find a good domain?
 - Just create a PR already :)

 ## How to run?